 In the state of Florida, more children die from asphyxiation than drowning.
-Asphyxiation is due to co-sleeping and/or an unsafe sleep environment (e.g., placing an infant to sleep on a couch, futon, adult bed or sleeping arrangement other than crib or bassinette).
-The Centers for Disease Control (CDC) reports the leading cause of injury death in the U.S. for children less than one year old is unintentional asphyxiation (~1,000 infant deaths annually).
+Asphyxiation is due to cosleeping and/or an unsafe sleep environment (e.g., placing an infant to sleep on a couch, futon, adult bed or sleeping arrangement other than crib or bassinette).
+The CDC reports the leading cause of injury death in the U.S. for children less than one year old is unintentional asphyxiation (~1,000 infant deaths annually).

-In 2015, in Circuit 5, 10 children died from some type of unsafe sleeping circumstance which is a 17% decrease from 2013.
-Kids Central continues working to stop preventable infant deaths due to co-sleeping by offering the Baby Sleep Basics Program.
-This program offers safe sleep education and Sudden Infant Death Syndrome (SIDS) information for all parents or guardians that reside in Citrus, Hernando, Lake, Marion, and Sumter Counties.
-If the parents or guardian have an infant under the age of one or are in their third trimester of pregnancy and meet income requirements, the parent or guardian may qualify for a pack-n-play upon completion of the educational training.
-Educational trainings are provided once monthly in each of the counties, or as needed on a case by case basis.
+In 2017 in Circuit 5, 17 children died from some type of unsafe sleeping circumstance.
+Kids Central is working to stop preventable infant deaths due to co-sleeping by offering the Baby Sleep Basics Program.
+This program offers safe sleep education and Sudden Infant Death Syndrome (SIDS) information for all parents or guardians that reside in Citrus, Hernando, Lake, Marion and Sumter Counties.
+If the parents or guardian have an infant under the age of one (1) or are in their third trimester of pregnancy and meet income requirements, the parent or guardian may qualify for a pack-n-play upon completion of the educational training.
+Educational trainings are provided one (1) time per month in each of the counties or as needed on a case by case basis.